 But, in my amateur opinion, I think you should start talking about money as soon as you decide to be in a committed relationship – if not earlier.
 Maybe you should avoid subjects like how much money you make and how much you have saved at the beginning of a relationship (some folks latch on to that as though it’s their gravy train, and will say anything you want to hear in order to keep that gravy going!) but there are a few things you should talk about early on.

 Money Conversations You Should Have When You First Start Dating

-The great thing about asking a new partner about long term goals is that they don’t have to divulge any information on what they currently have if their uncomfortable with it, but you still get insight into their financial priorities.
+The great thing about asking a new partner about long-term goals is that they don’t have to divulge any information on what they currently have if they’re uncomfortable with it, but you still get insight into their financial priorities.

 What Do You Tend to Overspend on?

 Maybe you can find a more delicate way to phrase this – but what you really want to know is what they tend to spend their discretionary income on.
 Do they buy the latest video game whenever it comes out?
 Head to the bar every time they get paid?
 Want all the latest fashions?
 Save for trips?

 Knowing what they actually spend money on now will give you a lot of information on what they are likely to spend money on in the future.
 Are you okay with a partner who spends all their extra money on stuff that you don’t really appreciate?
 It’s probably a dating faux pas to comment on their spending so early on, but getting a basic understanding of where their money priorities lay can help you determine if you see a future with them.

 How Do You Feel About your Current Job?
 What are your Career Ambitions?